contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Membership in The Church of Jesus Christ of Latter-day Saints is available to people who “come forth with broken hearts and contrite spirits,” “are willing to take upon them the name of Jesus Christ,” and desire to make and keep sacred baptismal covenants ([Doctrine and Covenants 20:37)](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/20.37?lang=eng#p37).

 A minor child age 8 or older may be baptized with the permission of his or her custodial parent(s) or legal guardian(s).
 The custodial parent(s) or legal guardian(s) should understand the Church doctrine their child will be taught and support the child in making and keeping the baptismal covenant.
+(See [38.2.8.2](38-church-policies-and-guidelines.md#38282-minors).)

 ### 38.1.3 Temple Attendance

 Temples are holy places of worship in which essential ordinances are received and sacred covenants are made.
 To members of the Church, temples are houses of God.
 Because of this sacredness and the covenants made, only members of the Church with a current temple recommend may attend the temple.
 Members may receive a temple recommend when they faithfully keep the required commandments and live the gospel of Jesus Christ.
+(See [chapter 26](26-temple-recommends.md).)

 ### 38.1.4 Unmarried Member Participation and Blessings